 When your immune system releases these chemicals, it causes your body to have an allergic reaction.

 Asthma occurs when the tiny structures in your lungs become inflamed, causing them to swell and restrict airflow.
-Since allergic reactions often cause swelling, they can trigger a form of asthma called allergenic asthma.
+Because allergic reactions often cause swelling, they can trigger a form of asthma called allergic asthma.

-Allergenic asthma can be treated the same way as regular asthma: with a “rescue” inhaler, such as albuterol.
+Allergic asthma can be treated the same way as regular asthma: with a rescue inhaler, containing a solution such as albuterol (Accuneb).
 Albuterol makes your airways expand, allowing more air to flow into your lungs.
 However, inhalers aren’t effective in cases of anaphylaxis, because anaphylaxis closes off the throat, preventing the medication from reaching the lungs.

-Anaphylaxis occurs when the allergic swelling gets so extreme that it causes your throat to close, preventing air from getting through.
-In anaphylaxis your blood pressure can drop, and your pulse can become weak or thready.
+Anaphylaxis occurs when an allergic swelling gets so extreme that it causes your throat to close, preventing air from getting through.
+In anaphylaxis, your blood pressure can drop, and your pulse can become weak or thready.
 If the swelling restricts airflow for long enough, you can even fall unconscious.

 If you think you’re starting to experience anaphylaxis, use an epinephrine (adrenaline) injector, such as EpiPen, Auvi-Q, or Adrenaclick.
 Epinephrine helps to open your airways, allowing you to breathe again.

-You may also want an emergency medical bracelet, which can help inform emergency health workers of your condition.
+You may also want to wear an emergency medical bracelet, which can help inform emergency health workers of your condition.